 Which Selection Do You See?
 This option is called New Capture if there is not a New Device Capture option in the Create button menu.
 If the Create button menu contains a New Device Capture option, this selection is called New Software Capture to delineate the two.
-Teaching Assistants and Students will always see New Capture, as those users do not have access to the device ad hoc capture feature.
+Teaching Assistants and Students will always see New Capture, as those users can have Universal Capture: Personal installed, and also do not have access to the device ad hoc capture feature.

 See Launching a Zoom Meeting from Echo360 for further instructions.

 If your administrator has provided you with the URL, you can use the Universal Capture: Online interface on a room's capture device (Pro, Pod, or UC: Classroom).
 This allows you to log in to Universal Capture on the device itself, and launch an ad hoc capture using the UC interface.